Quiver semi-invariants and SAGBI bases: Determinantal semi-invariants

 Choose any weight

 satisfying $\sum_{p} r_p w_p=0.$ For this weight, we define two tuples of partitions: \emph{target partitions}

 and \emph{source partitions},

-\begin{lem} The total number of boxes in the source partitions equals the total number of boxes in the target partitions. \end{lem} \begin{proof} The total number of boxes in the source partitions is $\sum_{p} r_p w_p^-$.
+\begin{rem} Note that for a particular $p \in Q_0$, both $w_p^+$ and $w_p^-$ may be non-zero. \end{rem} \begin{lem} The total number of boxes in the source partitions equals the total number of boxes in the target partitions. \end{lem} \begin{proof} The total number of boxes in the source partitions is $\sum_{p} r_p w_p^-$.
 The total number of boxes in the target partitions is $\sum_{p} r_p w_p^+$.
 Then and the result follows. \end{proof}

 Next, we consider tableaux with shapes given by the target and source partitions.
 That is, let $(\underline{T}^+,\underline{T}^-)$ be two tuples of tableaux satisfying

 and

 The labels of $\underline{T}^\pm$ are given by pairs of integers: \begin{enumerate} \item $T^+_p$ is filled by entries of the form $ij$, where $i$ is the index of a path $P_i$ such that $t(P_i)=p$ and $j \in \{1,\dots,r_{s(P_i)}\}.$ \item$T^-_p$ is filled by entries of the form $ij$, where $s(P_i)=p$ and $j \in \{1,\dots,r_{t(P_i)}\}.$ \end{enumerate} \begin{mydef} Let $\underline{T}^+$ and $\underline{T}^-$ be a pair of tableaux tuples filled as above.
 We say that $\underline{T}^+$ and $\underline{T}^-$ form a \emph{linked pair} if there is a bijection $\sigma$ from the set of boxes in $\underline{T}^+$ to the set of boxes in $\underline{T}^-$ satisfying the following.
 If $\sigma$ takes box $B_1$ in $T^+_p$ with label $ij$ to box $B_2$ in $T^-_q$ with label $kl$, then \begin{itemize} \item $i=k$, so that $P_i$ is a path from $q \to p$, and $j \in \{1,\dots,r_{q}\}$, $l \in \{1,\dots,r_{p}\}.$ \item $B_1$ appears in the $l^{th}$ row of $T^+_p$, a tableau of shape $r_p \times w^+_p.$ \item $B_2$ appears in the $j^{th}$ row of $T^-_q$, a tableau of shape $r_q \times w^-_q.$ \end{itemize} \end{mydef}